top of page

 Vitaklenz for Kidz: not present

 Gentian is a tall, attractive perennial plant native to the mountainous areas of central and southern Europe.
 It may grow up to 140 cm (55 in) high with a single stem (no branches) from which long bluish-green leaves emanate in opposite pairs.
-On the upper section of the plant these turn into saucer-shaped subtending leaves from which the long stemmed flowers appear.
-In early autumn or fall the root of the gentian plant is dug up and dried (4) (5).
+On the upper section of the plant these turn into saucer-shaped subtending leaves from which the long-stemmed flowers appear.
+In early autumn or fall the root of the gentian plant is dug up and dried.
+1 2

 The most common medicinal uses for gentian include treating digestive orders such as loss of appetite, fullness and flatulence.
-It is however used for a variety of other purposes, such as reducing fever, eradicating parasitic worms and as a general tonic (roborant) (1) (2) (3).
+It is used for a variety of other purposes, such as reducing fever, eradicating parasitic worms and as a general tonic (roborant).
+8 9 10 11 Root extracts of gentian have antifungal activity, are anti-inflammatory, and have immunostimulating activities.
+12 Expanded Commission E Monographs notes that gentian root stimulates the taste receptors resulting in an increased secretion of saliva and digestive juices.
+As such it is considered to be a roborant and tonic.
+It further notes applications for loss of appetite, anorexia, fullness, flatulence, atonic dyspepsia and as an anti-emetic.
+13

 Back to ingredients page...